Qiskit/qiskit-serverless/docs/guides/08_multi_cloud_deployment.rst

         $ make build-notebook
         $ make build-ray-node

-or if you don't have it (Windows for example), you can always build the images manually:
+Or if you don't have it (Windows for example), you can always build the images manually:

 .. code-block::
    :caption: run the commands from the root of the project